particle-iot/docs/src/content/reference/firmware.md

 * name (1–63 ASCII characters)

-**Note:** Only use letters, numbers, underscores, dashes and slashes in variable names.
+**Note:** Only use letters, numbers, underscores, dashes and slashes in event names.
 Spaces and special characters may be escaped by different tools and libraries causing unexpected results.

 * public/private (default public)
 * ttl (time to live, 0–16777215 seconds, default 60)